hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.17.7: Fixed conflicts with third-party themes and plugins.
+* 1.17.8: Fixed responsiveness of the Options section.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.17.8 =
+= Updated: 24.11.2025 =
+* **Fixed:** Responsiveness of the Options section.
+* **Fixed:** Layout issues in Mosaic, Masonry, and Justified views when used with Elementor on mobile.
+* **Fixed:** The overlay icon transition in Mosaic, Masonry, and Justified views.

 = 1.17.7 =
 = Updated: 17.11.2025 =
 * **Fixed:** Pagination button height conflicts with third-party themes and plugins.